iMicknl/BotBuilder-FacebookExtension/Node/README.md

 Install the package through NPM. `npm install botbuilder-facebookextension --save`.
 Choose which part of this package you would like to implement in your code.

 ### User Profile API
-In order to populate the userdata with the Facebook userdata, you can use this middleware.
+In order to populate the userdata with the Facebook userdata, you can use a middleware.
 It will automatically retrieve the data from Facebook and store it before your first reply.
-By default it will refresh the userdata every day, but you can change it via the settings object.
+By default it will refresh the userdata every day, but you can change it by passing an amount of minutes to the settings object.

 A required setting for the middleware is the `accessToken` that you use in the Bot Framework settings.
 Optional settings are `fields` (array of [fieldnames](https://developers.facebook.com/docs/messenger-platform/user-profile)) and `expireMinutes` (number of minutes to cache data).